When Helen speaks,

-Helen Moses, Your Voice and Messaging Coach, founded Command Communication, PLLC in 2013.
-Her clients benefit from her 30 years of extensive training and experience as a singer, speech-language pathologist, Distinguished Toastmaster, and state leader with Toastmasters International.
 Helen holds a bachelor’s degree in vocal performance from Rhodes College and a master’s degree in speech-language pathology from East Carolina University.
 She directed a children’s choir for 12 years and has been a choir member and featured soloist for over 35 years.
-She is an accomplished public speaker and facilitator, and was the speaker coach for TEDx Raleigh in 2017 and 2018.

-A sought-out speaker, coach, and trainer who has spoken to Fortune 1000 companies, Helen helps her audiences and clients change their lives through speaking up and speaking to connect—every time they talk—whether in meetings, on the phone, in video, or in difficult conversations.
+An accomplished and sought-out speaker, coach, and trainer who has spoken to Fortune 1000 companies, Helen helps her audiences and clients change their lives through speaking up and speaking to connect—empowering leaders in business and life to speak up with confidence—whether in meetings, on the phone, over video, or in difficult conversations.

 Want to speak better on stage, in board rooms, on the phone, and in everyday conversations?